 Draw Frame - 2nd Stage Drawing

-After combing [Cotton ONLY], a number of slivers are again combined and passed through the Post-comb draw frame to help eliminate irregularities and to ensure that the fibres are properly placed parallel to each other.
+After combing [Cotton ONLY], a number of slivers are again combined and passed through the Post-comb draw frame to help eliminate irregularities and to ensure that the fibers are properly placed parallel to each other.
 The sliver produced here is approximately the size of the input sliver but is still many times heavier than the yarns required for thread.

 The sliver from post-comb drawing of cotton or 2nd stage drawing of polyester are sent to the Speed frame where each individual sliver is presented to an individual set of drafting rollers and drawn down to a weight suitable for ring spinning.
 These machines, sometimes referred to as “slubbing” machines produce a finer version of a sliver which is known as a Roving.
-Because at this stage the number of fibres in the cross section is considerably reduced the roving is relatively weak.
+Because at this stage the number of fibers in the cross section is considerably reduced the roving is relatively weak.
 A slight twist is inserted into the roving to hold it together and facilitate the Ring Spinning process, as it is wound onto a bobbin.

 The final stage of yarn production is done on the Ring spinning frame, where the Roving is drawn out to the required weight or thickness and the relatively high level of singling twist, required for both strength and balance in the completed thread is inserted.
 This twist is normally in the “S” direction, though some threads have their singles twist in the “Z” direction.
 The drawing or drafting down is done by a series of rollers running at different speeds which draw the roving finer.
 After leaving the final drafting roller the singles twist is imparted creating a singles yarn.
 The resultant fine yarn is wound onto a ring tube.
-If the staple fibre used was 100% cotton then the yarn is 100% staple spun cotton.
-If the staple fibre used was 100% polyester then the yarn is 100% staple spun polyester.
+If the staple fiber used was 100% cotton then the yarn is 100% staple spun cotton.
+If the staple fiber used was 100% polyester then the yarn is 100% staple spun polyester.

-If the thread is to be a Corespun thread, then a pre-stabilised yarn of Continuous Filament Polyester is fed in at the back of the front rollers on the ring spinning frame, so that no stretching of the filament occurs, and the staple fibres in the roving form an outer sheath around the filament core.
+If the thread is to be a Corespun thread, then a pre-stabilised yarn of Continuous Filament Polyester is fed in at the back of the front rollers on the ring spinning frame, so that no stretching of the filament occurs, and the staple fibers in the roving form an outer sheath around the filament core.

 Schappe, Craq, or Tow Spun Polyester Threads

 Spun synthetic yarns can also be produced directly from the tow of continuous filaments supplied by the filament producers by stretching it to breaking point.
 This is done on special machinery where the tow is passed between two sets of rollers running at different speeds, the second set being the faster.
 Each filament is broken before it reaches the second rollers but is carried through by its neighbours.
-This results in a more variable but longer length staple fibres, which are then drawn out and twisted into yarns through a series of drawing and combining operations for subsequent standard processing into finished sewing threads.
+This results in a more variable but longer length staple fibers, which are then drawn out and twisted into yarns through a series of drawing and combining operations for subsequent standard processing into finished sewing threads.
 Such yarns are known as Schappe, Craq, or Tow Spun yarns.